sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 [API](@ref API).
 For additional features, including SciML problem types beyond UDEs, see the following tutorials:

-- ML model in the observable: define an ML model in the observable formula of a `PEtabObservable` (e.g. to correct model misspecification).
+- [ML models in observables](@ref observable_ml): define an ML model in the observable formula of a `PEtabObservable` (e.g. to correct model misspecification).
 - [Pre-simulation ML models](@ref pre_simulate_ml); define ML models that map inputs (e.g.
   high-dimensional images) to ODE parameters or initial conditions prior to model simulation.
 - Importing PEtab SciML: load problems in the PEtab-SciML standard format.

-In addition to setting up parameter estimation problems, PEtab.jl supports several efficient training strategies (e.g. curriculum learning and multiple shooting).
+In addition, this tutorial showed how to train an UDE via a simple training rule.
+PEtab.jl also supports several efficient training strategies (e.g. curriculum learning and multiple shooting).
 For more on training strategies, see [ADD](ADD).

 Lastly, as for mechanistic models, `PEtabODEProblem` has many configurable options for SciML problems.
 A discussion of defaults and recommendations is available in